| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 yellow #15 or later #45 sat in the back, right rear, bay of the long garage.
 Later on, his

+son Donny had his sprint car in the right front bay.
 Pete would talk of going to or having raced at Malta.
 Pete's cars

 were good and he had many top drivers over the years.
 He raced to win and was always up